Morgan County Schools

 The Morgan County Preschools operate on the same school calendar as the rest of the school system.
 In the event of bad weather, you should listen to the radio for cancellations, or early dismissals.

 Imagination Library-Governor’s Books From Birth

-As a part of our program we have committed to having 100% of our children enrolled in the governor’s books from birth program.
+As a part of our program, we have committed to having 100% of our children enrolled in the governor’s books from birth program.
 Through this program your child can receive a book each month in your home at no cost to you.
 Some may already be enrolled in the program.
-Please let us know either way as we must maintain a record of who is enrolled.
+Please let us know either way, as we must keep a record of who is enrolled.